9 Nights/10 Days

 Boutique Hotels, 4 or 5 star Hotel

-In this fun, meaningful and unique Bat/Bar Mitzvah in Israel trip, you and your child will go on an adventure that will change your lives.
+In this fun, meaningful and unique tour to Bat/Bar Mitzvah in Israel, you and your child will go on an adventure that will change your lives.
 Come celebrate your special time while “Racing to Mitzvot in Israel”.
 Each day of the trip you will get a riddle that you must deeply explore to solve.
 Hidden within the riddle you will have to figure out what is the leading Jewish value of the day.
 Once it is solved, you will all go to the activity of the day which will be inspired by this value and relate to Mitzvot.